 Which means that…

-Whatever “rate” you may have been able to have qualify for PRIOR to being diagnosed with Sarcoidosis will probably be the same rate that you’ll be able to qualify for AFTER being diagnosed with Sarcoidosis.
+Whatever “rate” you may have been able to qualify for BEFORE being diagnosed with Sarcoidosis will probably be the same rate as that of AFTER being diagnosed with Sarcoidosis.
 This is how some folks will still be able to qualify for a Preferred rate despite having been previously diagnosed with Sarcoidosis.

 In cases like these…